 At first, kittens can play rough.
 With regular interaction and guidance, they will soon learn to play nicely.
 Setting boundaries early in a kitten’s life is very important to prevent undesirable behaviors as they grow and mature.
 Kittens love to swat and even nip at hands and toes.
 Knowing how to play with your hands is the first step to teaching them what is acceptable behavior.

 Letting your kitty play with your hands is a No-No. Never use your hands to wrestle or pin down your cat.
 Your pet should learn that your hands are not toys; they are only used for pats and scratches.

-Cats are smart creatures and they will thrive when they have lots of opportunities for physical and mental motivation, without which, they can become bored.
+Cats are smart creatures and they will thrive when they have lots of opportunities for physical and mental stimulation, without which, they can become bored.
 Boredom is a fertile ground for the development of undesirable behaviors.
-It is recommended to nip these behaviors in the bud before they become deeply ingrained and hard to get rid of.
+It is recommended to nip these behaviors in the bud before they become a habit.

 Cat parents should make an effort to enrich their cat’s indoor environment.
 Choosing the right toys for your cat, spending time for regular interaction, and installing some kitty furniture are just some ways to keep your cat active and well-stimulated.
 There should also be vertical spots or spaces where your cat can spend time in and keep watch on its surroundings.
 A space by the window can also provide a cat with hours of visual stimulation.